 In November 2021 the band received the "Musikfonds Neustart Kultur" scholarship, thanks to which it was possible to record a complete album consisting of original compositions.
-The release of the debut album "Introducing SAMEKA" would be this March 4, 2022.
-It will be released on Mons Records and features the Syrian oud player Hesham Hamra.
+The debut album "Introducing SAMEKA" was released on Mons Records and features the Syrian oud player Hesham Hamra.

 Meet The band